From Dimensional Reduction of 4d Spin Foam Model to Adding Non-Gravitational Fields to 3d Spin Foam Model: Kaluza-Klein strategy

-where the symbol $\phi(g_{1},g_{2},g_{3})$ is substituted for $\Phi^{0}_{0,0}(g_{1},g_{2},g_{3})$ and $\lambda$ for $\lambda'\phi^{0,0,0,0}_{0,...,0}$.\\ This action is the Ponzano-Regge action for 3d gravity with the correct vertex amplitude (i.e., $\lbrace 6j \rbrace $ symbol).
-As SU(2) is the symmetry group in this study, it is straightforward to show $\phi(g_{1},g_{2},g_{3})$ has those symmetries that the field in Ponzano-Regge action has.\\ But here, there is a very basic difference in comparison with the Kaluza-Klein approach.
-Contrary to Kaluza-Klein approach, where the zero mode corresponds to low energy (or large distance) regime, in our approach $j=0$ mode indicates the short distance regime.
-For long distance effects, if one let j become greater than zero, then the first choice is $j=\frac{1}{2}$.
-On the other hand since in all vertices, the angular momentum is conserved, there will be two choices for interaction terms, which are:\\ 1: $j_{1}=j_{2}=\frac{1}{2} $ , $ j_{3}=j_{4}=0$ \\ 2. $ j_{1}=j_{2}= j_{3}=j_{4}=\frac{1}{2} $.\\ Using these facts, then the action will be reduced to:
+where the symbol $\phi(g_{1},g_{2},g_{3})$ is substituted for $\Phi^{0}_{00}(g_{1},g_{2},g_{3})$ and $\lambda$ for $\lambda'\Phi^{0000}_{0...0}$.\\ It is known that in quantum level, for producing n-point functions one should integrate over $\Phi^{0000}_{0...0}$.
+This matter is studied in \ref{app}.\\ This action is the Ponzano-Regge action for 3d gravity with the correct vertex amplitude (i.e., $\lbrace 6j \rbrace $ symbol).
+As SU(2) is the symmetry group in this study, it is straightforward to show that $\phi(g_{1},g_{2},g_{3})$ has those symmetries that the field in Ponzano-Regge action has.\\ But here, there is a very basic difference in comparison with the Kaluza-Klein approach.
+Contrary to Kaluza-Klein approach, where the zero mode corresponds to low energy (or large distance) regime, in our approach $j=0$ mode indicates the short distance regime.\\ For long distance effects, if one lets j become greater than zero, then the first choice is $j=\frac{1}{2}$.
+On the other hand since in all vertices, the angular momentum is conserved, there will be two choices for interaction terms, which are:\\ 1: $j_{1}=j_{2}=\frac{1}{2} $ , $ j_{3}=j_{4}=0$ \,\,\,\,\,\,\,\,and \,\,\,\,\,\, 2. $ j_{1}=j_{2}= j_{3}=j_{4}=\frac{1}{2} $.\\ Using these facts, then the action will be reduced to: